 The large majority of pilots gain their licenses privately through flying schools before applying to airlines and training on the relevant aircraft and gaining the necessary certification.

 Alternatively, some offer transition training after serving in the military or flying privately for commercial enterprises.
 It’s not all glamour and aviator shades, though; becoming a pilot requires the ability to remain calm and professional under intense pressure, as well as remain physically fit.

 As you can see, there is more to life in the aviation industry than just flying.
 Working in an airport can be an exciting experience where you encounter interesting people and see a surprising slice of life each day.

-Do you work in an airport?
-Tell us your experiences in the comments below.
+Have you ever worked in an airport?
+Share your experiences with us in the comments section below!